ICD-10 Code for Alcohol Use Disorder

 Continue monitoring alcohol use, provide cognitive-behavioral strategies for coping, and schedule follow-up in one week.

-Treatment Planning Considerations
+Considerations for Treatment Planning

-- Potential referral for medical detoxification if applicable.
+- Referral for medical detoxification if necessary.

-- Monitoring for co-occurring mental health disorders.
+- Monitoring for any co-occurring mental health conditions.